The-Charles-Group/Project-Builder-TCG/replit.md

 - **Styling**: Uses CSS custom properties for theming, including a dark mode.
 - **State Management**: Centralized `selectionStore` as single source of truth with Proxy-backed compatibility layer for legacy code paths.
 - **UI Improvements**: Features a 3-column layout (Deliverables | Components | Summary), search functionality, and enhanced summary panel with hierarchical display and individual remove buttons.
 - **AI Integration**: Displays GPT-5 suggestions with reasoning, and action buttons for applying or replacing suggestions.
-Features dual AI scoring buttons in Step 2:
-  - **"🤖 Ask AI for Deliverable Suggestions"**: Uses V1 weighted matching
-  - **"✨ Ask AI V2 (Sparse, Calibrated)"**: Uses V2 enhanced relevance engine with department gating and sparsity control
-  - **Strictness Selector**: Dropdown menu to control V2 scoring sensitivity (High/Normal/Loose) with dynamic band thresholds and visual feedback
 - **Timeline Accuracy**: Incorporates business days calculation with US/MX holiday calendar and excludes weekends from timeline end dates.
 - **XML Export Control**: UI toggle for optional inclusion of Start/End anchor milestones in XML exports.